Whatever You Do, Don't Flush... A Plumber's Story

-While we're talking toilets and laundries, I'm reminded of a plumbing job from many moons moons ago.
+While we're talking toilets and laundries, I'm reminded of a plumbing job from many moons ago.

-But fair warning, unless you've an ironclad stomach, best not read on.
+But fair warning, unless you have an ironclad stomach, best not read on.

 Back in the day when I plumbed, it was to the domestic and commercial markets I lent my skills.
 Unique to this field is maintenance plumbing, incorporating those hardy breed dedicated to keeping toilets flushing, taps running and pipes flowing.
 Sometimes monotonous, occasionally backbreaking, it also had an element of the risqué; as this story will unveil.

-Though enjoying residential work, the arena I liked best -with exception- was the commercial sector.
+Though enjoying residential work, the arena I liked best was the commercial sector.
 Commercial clients would contract us to regular maintenance schedules; and such were my bread and butter.

 Often during the servicing of a maintenance contract, other plumbing requests came through.
 One such was when I was making a routine visit to one of our clients, The Wellington Night Shelter; a charity providing emergency overnight accommodation for homeless men.

 Like any major city, Wellington has its fair share of homeless.
-The Night Shelter offered those hardest-up a roof over their heads and a warm bed.
-Though open to adults of all ages, it was the oldest men that most frequently took advantage of the service; those for whom the evening chill had gotten too bone deep.
+The Night Shelter offered the hard-up a roof over their heads and a warm bed.
+Though open to adults of all ages, it was the oldest men that most frequently took advantage of the service; those for whom the evening chill had gotten too bone-deep.